Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 👨‍💻 About Me:

-Bs Computer Science Sophomore at NUCES-FAST Karachi interested in gaining exposure to fundamentals of various technologies / frameworks before specializing in AI (ML / DL) and SQA
+Bs Computer Science Sophomore at NUCES-FAST Karachi interested in gaining exposure to fundamentals of various technologies / frameworks through internships in SQA, CyberSecurity, Cloud / Data Engineering and DevOps before specializing in AI.

+🛠️ Projects:

+1. Repository on each Programming Paradigm (Unique_Programs as POP, Personal_Finance_Console_App as OOP, Functional in Scala, Network in Perl, and Concurrent & Parallel in C++)
+2. Flutter Mini-Projects

+💼 Experience:

+1. Oracle E-Business Suite (ERP+CRM+SCM) SQL DataBase-Administrator at Naveena Group

 🏆 Achievements:

-1. Highest Grand Total in Section in the course: Introduction to Information and Communication Technologies
+1. Highest Grand Total in Section with Max Grade (A+) in the course: Introduction to Information and Communication Technologies
-2. Highest Final Exam, Project and Grand Total in the course: Object Oriented Programming
+2. Highest Final Exam, Project and Grand Total in Section with Max Grade (A+) in the course: Object Oriented Programming
 3. Highest Final Exam in the course: Communication and Presentation Skills

 👥 NUCES-FAST Organizations Participant: